Best Coffee Cities in America

-Sources: Data used to create this report were collected from the U.S. Census Bureau, Council for Community and Economic Research, Numbeo, Google, Yelp, Esri's Updated Demographics (2018 estimates), Meetup, Specialty Coffee Association, The Daily Meal, Caffeine Crawl and Coffee Fest.
+Sources: Data used to create this report were collected from the U.S. Census Bureau, Council for Community and Economic Research, Numbeo, Google Trends, Yelp, Esri's Updated Demographics (2019 estimates), Meetup, Specialty Coffee Association, The Daily Meal, Caffeine Crawl and Coffee Fest.

 Was this article helpful?